BinaryLeo/Angular_Webshop/README.md

 # Angular_Webshop
-a Webshop  using Angular/TypeScript, Express.js, and Stripe.
+A Webshop  using Angular/TypeScript, Express.js, and Stripe.